geodynamics/pylith_installer/docs/devenv/docker-devenv.md

 ### Setup directory structure

-We will use the directory following directory structure for the persistent storage.
+We will use the following directory structure for the persistent storage.

 ```bash
 /opt/pylith